Your Complete Guide to Visiting Disneyland

 Paul Hiffmeyer/Disneyland Resort

-Squeaky-clean, charming and just plain fun: The Disneyland Resort complex is one of those classic Southern California destinations that never fails to lift spirits.
-With the completion of Cars Land, the centerpiece of Disney California Adventure Park’s estimated $1.1 billion expansion, mixed with the good old nostalgia of Walt’s original theme park, there has never been a better time to visit.
-Here’s a guide to navigating the happiest place on Earth, and all the logistics that go with it amid the summer heat and vacationing crowds.
+Squeaky-clean, charming and just plain fun: The Disneyland complex in Anaheim, CA, is one of those classic Southern California destinations that never fails to lift spirits.
+With the 2012 completion of Cars Land, the centerpiece of Disney California Adventure Park’s estimated $1.1 billion expansion, mixed with the good old nostalgia of Walt’s original theme park, there has never been a better time to visit.
+Here’s a guide to navigating the happiest place on Earth, including all the logistics that go with it amid the summer heat and vacationing crowds.

-Fireworks, parades and pyrotechnic extravaganzas are a highlight for many visitors, while others swear these are the best times to scout out the busiest rides.
-If you do hit the scheduled events (times vary by day), make advance reservations at adjacent restaurants to maximize your experience (the French Market for Fantasmic! or Carthay Circle Restaurant for the World of Color water show) or simply find a spot last-minute and accept the fact that you won’t have a front-row seat.
+Fireworks, parades and pyrotechnic extravaganzas are highlights for many visitors, while others swear that those are the best times to scout out the busiest rides.
+If you do hit the scheduled events (times vary by day), make advance reservations at adjacent restaurants to maximize your experience (the French Market for Fantasmic! or Carthay Circle Restaurant for the World of Color water show), or simply find a spot last-minute and accept the fact that you won’t have a front-row seat.

-Downtown Disney is home to Rainforest Cafe, ESPN Zone and plenty of easy snack options.
-It also has the most robust nightlife: House of Blues and Ralph Brennan's Jazz Kitchen for live music, Uva wine bar for late-night socializing.
+Downtown Disney is home to the Rainforest Cafe, the ESPN Zone and plenty of easy snack options.
+It also has the most robust nightlife, including the House of Blues and Ralph Brennan's Jazz Kitchen for live music and the Uva wine bar for late-night socializing.

 Where to Stay

-Comfortable (and markedly less expensive) slumber options within walking or shuttle distance of the parks include the Candy Cane Inn, Ramada Maingate and Howard Johnson.
-Doubletree by Hilton has roomy suites, efficient service and a location slightly removed from the chaos.
-Stylish Mousketeers should check out Hotel Menage, which stands out for its minimalist décor and excellent poolside seats to Disneyland’s nightly fireworks show.
+Comfortable (and markedly less expensive) lodging options within walking or shuttle distance of the parks include the Candy Cane Inn, the Ramada Maingate at the Park and Howard Johnson Anaheim Hotel.
+The Doubletree by Hilton has roomy suites, efficient service and a location slightly removed from the chaos.
+Stylish Mousketeers should check out Hotel Menage, which stands out for its minimalist décor and excellent poolside seats for Disneyland’s nightly fireworks show.

-If you are covering both parks in one day, start early and stay until the gates close -- or buy multiple-day park-hopper passes and stagger your visit to include midday hotel pool dips or naps (you will save time, though not money, by buying tickets online).
-Another time-saving tip: Enter Disneyland via the Monorail in Downtown Disney.
-It will drop you off in Tomorrowland and save you from wading through lines at the main gate.
-The Disneyland Railroad, which stops at Main Street, New Orleans Square, Toontown and Tomorrowland, is an efficient way to get from one end of the park to another.
+If you are covering both parks in 1 day, start early and stay until the gates close.
+You can also buy multiple-day park-hopper passes and stagger your visit to include midday hotel pool dips or naps.
+You will save time, though not money, by buying tickets online.
+Another time-saving tip: Enter Disneyland via the monorail in Downtown Disney.
+It will drop you off in Tomorrowland and let you avoid wading through lines at the main gate.
+The Disneyland Railroad, which stops at Main Street, New Orleans Square, Toontown and Tomorrowland, is an efficient way to get from 1 end of the park to another.

-Don’t expect deals on Disney passes in heavy-traffic times like summer, though Costco stores and AAA regularly offer small discounts.
+Don’t expect deals on Disney passes in heavy-traffic times such as summer, though Costco stores and AAA regularly offer small discounts.
 There are also more subtle ways to save.
-Stay within walking distance of the park and you’ll eliminate the $16-a-day parking fee.
-Bringing your own snacks and water will also save scads of time and money, as will avoiding the rental of strollers or wheelchairs.
+Stay within walking distance of the park, and you’ll eliminate the $16-a-day parking fee.
+Bringing your own snacks and water will also save scads of time and money, as will avoiding stroller and wheelchair rentals.